CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 Workshop steps

 ## Overview
-The speech recognition process broadly involves steps of:
+The speech recognition (also called Speech to Text) process broadly involves steps of:

-**Organising data** that will be used to train the system (training input)
+**Organising data** that will be used to train the system

 **Cleaning data** (normalisation)